ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 * **Heatwave Load Severity (HWLS)**: The sum of daily EHF heatwave severities.
 * **Heatwave Load Intensity (HWLI)**: The sum of daily EHF heatwave intensities.

 Note that *severity*, *intensity* and *load* are based on nomenclature described in [Nairn and Fawcett (2015; 2018)](#appendixd_refs), where severity is a normalised value making it comparable across locations.
 Heatwaves with severities larger than 1 are considered severe while those with severities larger than 3 are considered extreme.
-Heatwave intensity refers to raw EHF values and is only useful for comparing years or events at the same location.
+Heatwave intensity refers to raw EHF values and should only be compared at the same location.

 ### D.3 Notes on the interpretation of heatwave indices